Dmitri Shostakovich and the Berliner Philharmoniker

-However, this changed very quickly after the end of the Second World War.
-In July 1946 – by which time Shostakovich was leading a life between recognition and repression in the Soviet Union under the rule of Stalin – the orchestra, conducted by Sergiu Celibidache, presented his Fifth Symphony to the public for the first time, soon followed by the Seventh and Ninth.
-From then on, these three works became part of the orchestra’s permanent repertoire and were performed on a regular basis.
+But this changed very quickly after the end of the Second World War.
+In July 1946 – by now Shostakovich was leading a life between approval and repression in the Soviet Union under the rule of Stalin – the orchestra, conducted by Sergiu Celibidache, presented the Fifth Symphony to the public for the first time, soon followed by the Seventh and the Ninth.
+From then on, these three works became part of the orchestra’s core repertoire and were performed on a regular basis.

-From 1988 onwards, the orchestra had two guest conductors in Kurt Sanderling and Mariss Jansons who knew Shostakovich’s work first-hand through their long-standing friendship with the composer and impressed the listener with their authentic performances.
-In 2002, Claudio Abbado gave his last Berlin concert as chief conductor of the orchestra with a performance of the film and stage music for King Lear.
-Sir Simon Rattle was the first chief conductor to perform an all-Shostakovich concert: to mark the 100th anniversary of the composer’s birth, he juxtaposed his first and last symphonies.
-Not to mention that during Simon Rattle’s tenure, the Philharmoniker ensembles increasingly focused on Shostakovich’s chamber music.
-The Philharmonia Quartet’s performance of all the string quartets attracted much attention.
+From 1988 onwards, the orchestra had two guest conductors, Kurt Sanderling and Mariss Jansons, who had first-hand experience of Shostakovich’s work through their long-standing friendship with the composer and impressed audiences accordingly with their authentic renditions.
+Claudio Abbado concluded his last Berlin concert as head of the orchestra in 2002 with a performance of the film and stage music for King Lear.
+Sir Simon Rattle was the first chief conductor to present an entire concert only with works by Shostakovich: marking the 100th anniversary of the composer’s birth, he juxtaposed his first and last symphonies.
+Not to forget that also during Simon Rattle’s tenure, the Philharmoniker ensembles increasingly focused on Shostakovich’s chamber music.
+The performance of all the string quartets by the Philharmonia Quartet received much acclaim.

 Fitting for our time